 Stockholders who hold shares of the Company through a broker, bank or other financial institution receive proxy materials before each stockholder meeting.
-Your broker is not permitted to vote on your behalf on Proposal I or Proposal III unless you provide specific instructions by completing and returning the proxy card or voting your shares via telephone or the Internet.
+Your broker is not permitted to vote on your behalf on Proposal I unless you provide specific instructions by completing and returning the proxy card or voting your shares via telephone or online.
 For your vote to be counted, you now will need to communicate your voting decisions to your broker, bank or other financial institution before the date of the stockholder meeting.